 How to Obtain Benefits

 Your plan benefits will normally start when you retire.
 Prior to age 65, you may not withdraw any of the funds in your Retirement Plan accounts under any circumstances as long as you are employed at the University.
 Once you reach age 65, you may start your benefits—regardless of whether you are retired or still employed.
-If you wish, however, you may postpone the start of your benefits while you are still working for the University.

 Particularly if you have large plan account balances (or other retirement plan accumulations, including other 403(b) arrangements, employer-qualified plans, or IRAs), your choice of a form of payment may affect your tax and estate planning.
 Consult a qualified advisor if you have any questions.